furynet/gridiron/docs/endpoints/legacy-rest.md

 | `GET` `/staking/*`                                                           | Staking query endpoints                     | All staking endpoints which return validators have two breaking changes.
 First, the validator's `consensus_pubkey` field returns an Amino-encoded struct representing an `Any` instead of a bech32-encoded string representing the pubkey.
 The `value` field of the `Any` is the pubkey's raw key as base64-encoded bytes.
 Second, the validator's `status` field now returns an int32 instead of string: `1=BOND_STATUS_UNBONDED`, `2=BOND_STATUS_UNBONDING`, `3=BOND_STATUS_BONDED`. |
 | `GET` `/staking/validators`                                                  | Get all validators                          | BondStatus is now a protobuf enum instead of an int32, and JSON serialized using its protobuf name, so expect query parameters like `?status=BOND_STATUS_{BONDED,UNBONDED,UNBONDING}` as opposed to `?status={bonded,unbonded,unbonding}`.                                                                                                                                                                                                                                             |

 <sup>1</sup>: Transactions that don't support Amino serialization are the ones that contain one or more `Msg`s that are not registered with the Amino codec.
-Currently in the IRIShub, only IBC `Msg`s fall into this case.
+Currently in the GRIDhub, only IBC `Msg`s fall into this case.

 ### Migrating to New REST Endpoints (from Cosmos-SDK v0.39)

-**IRIShub API Endpoints**
+**GRIDhub API Endpoints**

 | Legacy REST Endpoint                                                              | Description                                                         | New gRPC-gateway REST Endpoint                                                                                |
 | --------------------------------------------------------------------------------- | ------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------- |